 This recipe has a major shortcut, and I am not ashamed… it’s refrigerated cookie dough.
 One tube makes quite a few tart shells (about 40), so I usually use a whole tube, and freeze any shells I don’t need to use right away.
 Then when I need a quick dessert, I pull out the shells from the freezer, whip up the filling and top with the berries.

-These can be made ahead of time, but the shell will soften up a bit after 24 hours in the refrigerator, so same day is best.
+While these Mini Berry Tarts can be made ahead of time, the shell will soften up a bit once it’s filled after 24 hours in the refrigerator, so serving them the same day you fill them is best.

 - 1 16.5 ounce tube of refrigerated sugar cookie dough (I used Pillsbury)

 - 8 ounces cream cheese, softened

 - 2 tablespoons heavy cream

 - 1 1/2 cups powdered sugar

 - 1 quart of strawberries chopped into small pieces, or whole raspberries

 - Using a greased mini muffin pan, fill each section with a 1 inch ball of sugar cookie dough.
 I use a leveled off small scoop from Pampered Chef, which is 1 tablespoon.

 - Bake the tarts for about 10-12 minute.
 When they come out of the oven, gently press down the center of the tart to make space for the cream cheese filling.
 I use the blunt end of my pizza slicer.
 There is an actual tool designed for this called a mini tart shaper, but even the end of wooden spoon would do the job.